Mahir475/BetterEnderPearl_BP/README.md

 Stasis on Chunk Border NOT RECOMMENDED !! haven't tried messing around with and won't recommend it either

-Pearl Cannon should work as long as your device/server is able to keep up with the speed of loading chunks and would stop working if you end up getting disconnected mid flight
+Pearl Cannon should work as long as your device/server is able to keep up with the speed of loading chunks

+Teleport between nether portal overworld to nether works sometimes and nether to overworld doesn't work at all.No idea why the behaciour is like this

 Pearl effects are weird on bedrock like there are no sounds/particle at long teleport and sometimes sounds but no particle at certain distance(Feels much better on java).Therefore teleport would also feels kinda off weird